sao-eht/ehthops/docs/source/running.rst

 - Stage **4.+delays** applies delay calibration solutions and globalizes fringe solutions using **7.close**.
 - Stage **5.+close** applies global fringe closing solutions.

-Starting from stage 6, the pipeline performs post-processing steps:
+Stage 6 (**6.uvfits**) marks the beginning of the post-processing stages, and creates uvfits files from the fringe-fitted data in mk4 format.

-- **6.uvfits** -- creates uvfits files from the mk4 fringe-fitted data for downstream analysis.
+Subsequent post-processing steps perform apriori amplitude calibration, field angle rotation correction, R-L polarization calibration, and network calibration.
+In each of these stages, both the inputs and outputs are uvfits files, with those created in the current stage being used as inputs for the following stage.

 Additional post-processing steps are being added to the main pipeline workflow.
 Stay tuned for updates.